Why Undertake Supervision Training?

 Course Description

 Learning will focus on increasing knowledge, skills and reflexivity in individual supervisory relationships; this will be experienced through considering a range of theoretical perspectives and skills practice.
-Training will cover assessing and contracting, holding the supervisory frame, working with groups, working with process, working with shame and endings in supervision, both planned and unplanned.
+Training will cover

-Key models and theories include:
+Key models and theories include

 Assessment